ESMValGroup/ESMValTool/doc/doc_D73/source/reporting.rst

 The current version 1.0 is a hybrid form of the aforementioned approaches.
 If the reporting service recognizes an ESMValTool namelist as input, the tool acts as a runtime environment for the tool and collects multiple diagnostic blocks' output into seperately reported parts.
 If the reporting service receives a specific report namelist, former results are gathered from predefined search directories and are prepared based on specific grouping instructions.

 ..
 TODO: I don't know why neither scaling nor setting the width does not work here.
+Also Hyperlinks do not work.

 .. figure:: reporting_post_workflow.png
    :width: 250 px